-These rules are being rescinded in their entirety and will be replaced with new rules.
-The proposed rules do not have any impact on the environment.
-The rules contain standards that are in line with requirements of the Department of Environment, Great Lakes, and Energy.
+These proposed rules do not have any impact on the environment.
+These rules contain standards that are in line with requirements of the Department of Environment, Great Lakes, and Energy (EGLE).
+These rules include EGLE requirements for management of waste, including marihuana waste.
+The rules indicate that waste must be disposed of in compliance with the National Resources and Environmental Protection Act (NREPA).